ietf-wg-privacypass/draft-ietf-privacypass-rate-limit-tokens/draft-ietf-privacypass-rate-limit-tokens.md

 ### Attester behavior

-Upon receiving a request from a Client, the Attester first performs any required attestation checks of the Client, as well as checking if the Client has been penalized based on incorrect behavior using this protocol (see {{penalization}}).
+Upon receiving a request from a Client, the Attester checks if the Client has been penalized based on incorrect behavior using this protocol (see {{penalization}}).
-If the Attester does not trust the Client, it rejects the request with an appropriate HTTP 4xx error.
+If the Client is not trusted, the Attester rejects the request with an appropriate HTTP 4xx error.

-The Attester determines the Issuer name from the "issuer" variable in the request.
-If this Issuer is not known to or trusted by the Attester, including if the Issuer has been penalized (see {{penalization}}), the Attester rejects the request with an appropriate HTTP error.
+If this Issuer for the token request is not known to or trusted by the Attester, including if the Issuer has been penalized (see {{penalization}}), the Attester rejects the request with an appropriate HTTP error.